mendix/docs/content/appstore/general/app-store-overview.md

 		{{% todo %}}[**Please verify below for "Buy More" button.**]{{% /todo %}}

-	* If you or your company has an active subscription, click **Buy More** to buy more instances on the same or different plan.
+	* If your company has an active subscription, click **Buy More** to buy more instances on the same or different plan.

 		{{% todo %}}[**Please verify below.**]{{% /todo %}}